Tarmgas/dyngecoin-gui-wallet/README.md

 #### Prerequisite
 Install these:
 * Microsoft Visual Studio 2017 Community Edition
-* CMake 3.12 (Preferably GUI version)
+* CMake 3.12 (Preferably GUI version) trying with v3.16
-* Boost 1.65  or later (32 or 63 bits depend on your build).
+* Boost 1.65  140 64bit.
 You can get the compiled version from https://sourceforge.net/projects/boost/files/boost-binaries/
 * Qt 5.10.x (32 or 63 bits depend on your build).
 If you can not find the binary for MSVC 2017, download 2015 version.
+QT 5.11.0 (5.10 does not exist in installer)

 #### Generating project files and compilation
 * Download or
 `git clone https://github.com/Tarmgas/dyngecoin-gui-wallet`